 If it’s an emergency and the crime is still taking place, call 911 and ask for the police.

 If it’s not an emergency, do not call 911.
 This doesn’t mean the crime is not important – it just helps the police to make the best use of their resources.
 Many police stations have a non-emergency number, so you can call that number instead.

 You can go to your local police station and report the crime there.
 You can find the address and telephone number in the local telephone directory or online.
 Check what time your local police station is open, as not all stations are open all the time.

 Here to help, whether or not you report the crime

 My Safe Haven Victim Support Services will help you whether you report the crime or not.
 Our service is confidential, and we won’t pass on information to the police without your consent unless we think someone is at serious risk of harm and needs urgent help.

 Compensation for victims of violent crimes

-If you've been a victim of violent crime, you could be entitled to compensation through NC Crime Victims Compensation Services.
+If you've been a victim of violent crime, you could be entitled to compensation through Crime Victims Compensation Services.
 We can assist you in filling out those forms if needed.
 To make a claim you must have reported the crime to the police as soon as possible after the event.
 If you do not report a violent crime, you may not be able to get compensation.